chh92-eng/charliehart/content/projects/project-1.md

 With a team of three other classmates, I created a device capable of mapping the range of a LoRaWAN gateway for municipal IoT use cases.
 We collaborated with representatives from the cities of Syracuse and Geneva in Upstate New York to support municipal projects such as flood-level monitoring during rainstorms.

 My main contribution was the physical design for the device.
-Using AutoCAD Inventor, I designed the protective casing to be compact and handheld while ensuring the circuitry inside remained secure.
+Using Autodesk Inventor, I designed the protective casing to be compact and handheld while ensuring the circuitry inside remained secure.